Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 Dominance

-California Personality Inventory – Dominance subscale [general]
+California Psychological Inventory – Dominance subscale [general] (Gough, 1951)

 several hierarchy and non-hierarchy variables